uptake/autofocus/CONTRIBUTING.md

 # Contributing

+I am still accepting PRs, but resources for using a new model are currently lacking, so contributions to this repo will not have an immediate impact.

 ## How to Contribute

 By participating in this project you agree to abide by its [code of conduct](./CONDUCT.md).